materialsproject/fireworks/docs/worker_tutorial.rst

         subprocess.call(fw_spec["_fw_env"]["command"])

 This provides a clean way to write machine-agnostic FireTasks with an abstraction of machine-specific commands and settings.
+Note that you can also use dfferent fw_env settings on the same machine if you run multiple job launch scripts using different Workers on that machine.

 Next Steps
 ==========